McNopper/TestProgram/README.md

 ## Problem

 For `n` having the value `INFINITY` defined in the C/C++ header `fenv.h` [4], this Euler's number expression calculates `1.0`, which seems to be abnormal.
-Furthermore, this header library has several functions and macros, to test abnormal results e.g. using `FE_DIVBYZERO` to test a division by zero.
+Furthermore, this header library has several functions and macros, to test abnormal results e.g., using `FE_DIVBYZERO` to test a division by zero.
 However, to test against the problematic division by infinity, there is no macro given at this point of time.

 It is assumed, that there are many other use cases, where a division by infinity is not tested and could cause runtime problems, providing non-expected values.